xvanov/socratica/docs/epics.md

 **Goal:** Generate practice problems based on student's current work.
 **Value:** Enables independent practice and mastery building.

-#### Story 11.1: Problem Analysis & Generation Algorithm
+#### Story 11.1: Complete Problem Generation System

 As a student,
-I want the system to understand the type of problem I'm working on and generate similar practice problems, So that I can reinforce my understanding with problems that match my difficulty level.
+I want the system to understand the type of problem I'm working on, generate similar practice problems, and provide an interface that adapts to my skill level, So that I can reinforce my understanding with problems that match my difficulty level and practice independently to build mastery with appropriately challenging problems.

 **Acceptance Criteria:**

+**Problem Analysis & Generation Algorithm:**
 1. Analyzes current problem to identify type (linear, quadratic, etc.)
 2. Extracts key concepts and patterns
 3. Categorizes problem by difficulty and topic